Dogging and rigging

 The concepts present in lifting for dogmen and riggers are outlined in several resources.

 Areas of concern

 Resources Safety has released the first three titles in its Know Your Hazards video series.
-These videos have been developed by the Department of Mines and Petroleum for the Western Australian resources industry.
+These videos have been developed by the department for the Western Australian resources industry.